 Students must appear in person at the Italian Consulate or one of their representatives to present their student visa application.
 Our student visa office is available to assist all students in getting ready for their appointment, and we provide simple step-by-step instructions for the application process to students after they are accepted.

-NOTE: SAI is able to offer an optional service to process visa applications with the Chicago, Detroit, Boston and San Francisco Italian Consulates for those students who are in those jurisdictions.
-The deadline for all Spring visa applications is November 22.
+NOTE: SAI is able to offer an optional service to process visa applications with the Boston, Chicago, Detroit, and San Francisco Italian Consulates for those students who are in those jurisdictions.
+The deadline for all Fall visa applications to be submitted is June 21.
 Please contact our visa department for more information.

 For visa-related questions please contact our Student Visa Director at email@example.com.